Arboreal Networks and Ultrametrics: Ultrametric uprootings

 Note that, as we have seen above, there exists in general more than one uprooting of a phylogenetic tree $T$.
 Similarly, for a given uprooting $N$ of $T$, there are infinitely many edge-weightings $\omega$ of $N$ such that $\lambda=\overline{\omega}$.
 To see this, let $(N,\omega)$ be a weight-preserving uprooting of $(T,\lambda)$.
 By definition, $\omega((u,v))=\lambda(\{u,v\})$ for all arcs $(u,v)$ of $N$ for which $u \notin R_2(N)$.
 However, if $u \in R_2(N)$, the only requirement on $\omega((u,v))$ is that the equality $\omega((u,v))+\omega((u,v'))=\lambda(\{v,v'\})$ holds for $v'$ the second child of $u$ in $v$.

-We now start to prove that any weighted phylogenetic tree admits an ultrametric uprooting (Proposition~\ref{pr:uur}).
-Since our proof is constructive we shall present an algorithm, \textsc{Ultrametric Uprooting}, and prove that it always produces such an uprooting (see Algorithm~\ref{alg:ulup}).
+We start with proving that any weighted phylogenetic tree admits an ultrametric uprooting (Proposition~\ref{pr:uur}).
+Since our proof is constructive we shall present an algorithm called \textsc{Ultrametric Uprooting} in Algorithm~\ref{alg:ulup} and prove that it always produces such an uprooting (Proposition~\ref{pr:uur}).
 We first introduce some additional notation concerning phylogenetic trees.

 Let $T$ be a phylogenetic tree on $X$.
 Given a subset $Y \subseteq X$, we denote by $T|_Y$ the phylogenetic tree obtained from $T$ by removing all leaves in $X \setminus Y$ as well as all new leaves created in the process, and suppressing all resulting vertices of degree $2$.
 Note that all edges $e=\{u,v\}$ in $T|_Y$ coincide with the path $P_T(u,v)$ between $u$ and $v$ in $T$.
 In view of this, if $T$ is equipped with a weighting $\lambda$, we define the weight $\lambda|_Y(e)$ of an edge $e$ of $T|_Y$ as the sum of the weights (under $\lambda$) of the edges in $P_T(u,v)$.
 In addition, we say that a leaf $x$ of $T$ is \emph{in a cherry} if the (necessarily unique) vertex $v$ adjacent to $x$ in $T$ is adjacent to a leaf $y \in X$ that is distinct from $x$.
 If in addition, $T$ is equipped with a weighting $\lambda$, and $x \in X$ is such that $\lambda(\{v,x\}) \geq \lambda(\{v,y\})$ for all leaves $y \in X$ adjacent to $v$ in $T$, then we say that $x$ is a \emph{long-end of a cherry} in $T$.